 The Sea World behind the scenes tour it’s pretty amazing!
 Focusing on rehabilitating animals and conservation you get an up close look at animals you love!

 We went on a Sea World behind the scenes tour many many years ago when she was little and in a stroller.
 We remembered seeing the baby sharks and learning about how they helped animals that had been hurt.

 I knew we weren’t going to do that but when my girls saw this was an option they were ready to suit up and jump right in!!!
 Maybe next time…… 😉

-We sat in the middle VIP section which isn’t super close to the front but as you can see we still had a great view of the show.
+We sat in the middle VIP section which isn’t super close to the front.
+But as you can see we still had a great view of the show.

 There was a sea lion there who they found to have pneumonia.
-They didn’t have a machine to help him breathe and help his lungs so they made one big enough for him!
+They didn’t have a machine to help him breathe so they made one big enough for him!

 - It was a wonderful afternoon and day full of information and interacting with my children’s favorite sea animals!
 Another thing that had been added since the last time we visited Sea World was their IllumiNight experience.

-They change the park throughout the year, and if you have the opportunity to go behind the scenes I would definitely do so…it’s pretty special! 😉
+They change the park throughout the year.
+If you have the opportunity to go behind the scenes I would definitely do so.
+It’s pretty special! 😉